Hezbollah Al-Hejaz

-It is pro-Khomeini as opposed to the pro-Shirazi Organization for the Islamic Revolution in the Arabian Peninsula.

-In the years 1987-89 the party launched attacks against official Saudi targets inside and outside Saudi Arabia.
+In the years 1987–89 the party launched attacks against official Saudi targets inside and outside Saudi Arabia.
 After being implicated in the Khobar Towers Bombing in 1996, the party was outlawed in Saudi Arabia.
+The party was part of the Iranian government's "exporting the Islamic revolution" policy.
 Most of its members were arrested and the party practically ceased to exist.
 In 2014 it was designated a terrorist organization by the kingdom's government.

 Early Activities

-The first years after the Shiite Islamic Revolution the relations between Iran and Saudi Arabia were tense and even hostile.
-A major source of conflict was the Saudi authorities’ treatment of the Shia minority in the Kingdoms Eastern Province.
+The first years after the Iranian Revolution, the relations between Iran and Saudi Arabia were tense and even hostile.
+A major source of conflict was the Saudi authorities’ treatment of the Shia minority in the Kingdom's Eastern Province.
 Another important factor was the Saudi support for Iraq in the Iran–Iraq War.